-Any idea that comes to you in the moment, a task you might want to do, new information, new challenges… they all need to be put in their proper time and place to later integrate, or solve.
+Any idea that comes to you in the moment, a task you might want to do, new information, new challenges… if it feels important, simply put them into their proper time and place to later integrate or solve.

 Capture all your ideas… and then work with them later.

 Even in the shower, I capture ideas.
 I use AquaNotes.